Code-With-Samuel/Cat-VS-Dog-Classifier/README.md

 # 🐾 Cat vs Dog Classifier

 An elegant, full-stack web app to predict if an image is a cat or a dog.
 Powered by Django, PyTorch, and Bootstrap.
+No login required.

 ## 🚀 Features
 - 📷 Upload any image and get an instant prediction (Cat or Dog)
-- 🔒 User authentication (email & Google)
-- 💎 Token system for fair usage
-- 📊 User dashboard with prediction history and live AQI bar
+- 📊 Dashboard with prediction history
 - 🌐 Beautiful, responsive UI

 ## 🛠️ Quick Start